aleju/imgaug-doc/source/examples_bounding_boxes.rst

     (red), one is partially outside of it (orange).
 Right, middle: After using `.remove_out_of_image()` the BB that was fully outside of the image area was removed.
-Right, center: After using `.remove_out_of_image()` and `.cut_out_of_image()`, one BB was removed and the one partially outside of of image area was cut to be fully inside it.
+Right, center: After using `.remove_out_of_image()` and `.clip_out_of_image()`, one BB was removed and the one partially outside of of image area was clipped to be fully inside it.

 Shifting/Moving Bounding Boxes